MerreM/golang-udp-puncher/README.md

 # golang-udp-puncher

-A  hole puncher written in go, and clearly ripping off Koen Bollen's python version.

-Highly tempramental, no tests.

-In active development as of 01/05/2015.
+Based on a UDP puncher by Koen Bollen in python.

+This 'ere is now a multi-user and multi-room udp chat program.
+In a *very* early state.

+Currently is has server & client(s) not clear interface and a lot of logging.